System FR as Foundations for Stainless: Related Work

-The use of type checking in verification appears in program verifiers such as F*~\cite{Swamy2013,DBLP:conf/popl/AhmanHMMPPRS17,DBLP:conf/popl/SwamyHKRDFBFSKZ16} and Liquid Haskell~\cite{VazouRondonJhala13AbstractRefinementTypes,LiquidHaskell,DBLP:journals/pacmpl/VazouTCSNWJ18}.
-Like Dafny~\cite{dafny} and Stainless, these systems which rely on SMT solvers to automatically discharge verification conditions.
 F* is a dependently-typed programming language which supports a rich set of effects (such as divergence, mutation, etc.).
-At the moment they do not support proving termination of functions operating on infinite data structures such as streams.
-Liquid Haskell's goal is to add refinement types to Haskell, a call-by-name language (while we focus here on call-by-value languages).
-They provide a sound verification procedure which relies on decidable theories of SMT.
-The supported language imposes certain restrictions on refinement occurrences and their metatheory does not feature recursive types (although they are supported by the implementation).
+To the best of our knowledge F* does not support proving termination of functions operating on infinite data structures such as streams.
+Stainless has a desugaring pass that handles local state and certain forms of unique references.
+Furthermore, for semantic modeling of global state, a user can use monad syntax (Scala's \lstinline|for| comprehensions) explicitly in the surface language, which Scala compiler desugars into higher-order functions that our system can handle.
+Overall, F* supports a more expressive class of effects than what Stainless currently handles.
+The goal of Liquid Haskell~\cite{DBLP:journals/pacmpl/VazouTCSNWJ18} is to add refinement types to Haskell, a call-by-need language (while we focus here on call-by-value languages).
+The system supports a sound verification procedure which relies on decidable theories of SMT.
+The supported language imposes certain restrictions on refinement occurrences and the metatheory does not feature recursive types (although they are supported by the implementation).
 Similarly to our body-visible recursion, Liquid Haskell allows the type checker to access the body of recursive functions (for recursive calls) while type-checking the function itself using a technique called \emph{refinement reflection}~\cite{DBLP:journals/pacmpl/VazouTCSNWJ18}.
-Finally, Dafny supports many features, including inductive and coinductive types, recursion using ordinals, quantifiers, but does not come with a metatheory to justify the soundness of the approach.

-We provide a mechanized proof of soundness, which increases confidence in verification condition generation.
-We found this to be important because it is unfortunately all too easy to construct paradoxes when combining expressive features in a single language (e.g.~impredicativity, recursion, etc.).
+Dafny verifier~\cite{dafny} supports imperative and object-oriented as well as functional programming, including inductive and coinductive types, recursion using ordinals, quantifiers.
+We are not aware of metatheory to justify the soundness of Dafny.
+In contrast, we provide a mechanized proof of soundness for System FR, which increases confidence in VC generation soundness.
+This is important because it is easy to construct paradoxes when combining features such as impredicativity and contravariant recursion.
 Being based on a reducibility relation, our proof can be used as a basis to add new language features in a compositional way.
+Several other systems have been recently formalized, such as MetaCoq~\cite{sozeau:hal-02167423}.